techidaily/site-digital-screen-recording/source/_posts/updated-2024-approved-ultimate-steps-for-transforming-your-ppts-into-video-magic.md

 [You can watch it here to have a detailed understanding of how to use Filmora to record presentations with audio and video](https://www.youtube.com/watch?v=mV9u%5FGO3HDw).

-## Frequently Asked Questions

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/td3ojuzhloY?si=N_maQNiJWrJp7XZl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Frequently Asked Questions

 ### 1\.
 Is the PowerPoint recording function only supported on desktops?